 SUMMARY TABLE

-CATEGORIES OPTION 1 EVALUATION (ranking) OPTION 2 EVALUATION (ranking) OPTION 3 EVALUATION (ranking)
+CATEGORIES OPTION 1 EVALUATION OPTION 2 EVALUATION OPTION 3 EVALUATION

 S Safety

 LC Local Community Impact - Second Exit

 С Local Community Impact - Construction

 CE Customer Experience

 \$ Cost

 Overall Evaluation (highest is best)

 S SAFETY CRITERIA FACTORS OPTION 1 EVALUATION OPTION 2 EVALUATION S1 Second Exit location on platform: distance from existing exit All evaluated options must be more than 25 metres from the existing exit.
-Rank the options according to their location on platform, based on their distance from the existing exit (farther is preferable).
-S 2 Second Exit location on platform: distance to end of platform Rank the options according to their location on platform, based on their distance to the end of the platform (closer is preferable).
-S 3 Distance from platform to outside Rank the options according to the distance from platform to outside (less distance is preferable) Consider that greater distance requires additional fire/life safety design and equipment.
-S 4 Customer security Rank the security of the options according to their point of exit on surface.
+Rank the options according to their location on platform, based on their distance from the existing exit (farther is preferable). \$2 Second Exit location on platform: distance to end of platform Rank the options according to their location on platform, based on their distance to the end of the platform (closer is preferable). \$3 Distance from platform to outside Rank the options according to the distance from platform to outside (less distance is preferable) Consider that greater distance requires additional fire/life safety design and equipment. \$4 Customer security Rank the security of the options according to their point of exit on surface.
 Consider such factors as: The exit location and waiting area is well-lit, highly visible and safe.
 (For example: Is the exit on a busy main street, a residential street, a park, and/or laneway or other kind of secondary route?)
 The route is clear, easy and legible.
 The route to the surface includes a long underground tunnel.
-Total score: Comparative Ran k: (highest is best)
+Total score: 5 5 Comparative Ran k: (highest is best)

-LC LOCAL COMMUNITY IMPACT - SECOND EXIT CRITERIA FACTORS OPTION 1 EVALUATION OPTION 2 EVALUATION LC1 Economic impact Rank the options according to their ability to have a generally positive impact on local businesses.
+LC LO LOCAL COMMUNITY IMPACT - SECOND EXIT CRITERIA FACTORS OPTION 1 EVALUATION OPTION 2 EVALUATION LC1 Economic impact Rank the options according to their ability to have a generally positive impact on local businesses.
 LC2 Social impact Rank the options according to their ability to have a generally positive impact on the local community.
 Consider such factors as: Whether the location will have a negative impact on traffic flow for nearby residents; Whether the location will easily allow for a surface exit that blends into the existing neighbourhood.
 Whether the location will result in noise-related and safety problems for nearby residents.
 LC3 Public stakeholders Rank the options according to their relationship with public stakeholders.
-Consider such factors as: Conformity to and/or support for City of Toronto planning initiatives such as Area Studies and Neighbourhood Studies; Any opportunity raised by public partners (City, School Board, Province, etc.).
-LC4 Property requirements Rank the options according to property requirements.
+Consider such factors as: LC4 Property requirements Rank the options according to property requirements.
 Consider factors such as: Cost;

-Potential division of property; Impact on immediate neighbours and property owners.
-LC5 Effect on property value Rank the options according to their impact on property values.
+LC5 Effect on property O Potential division of property; O Impact on immediate neighbours and property owners.
+Rank the options according to their impact on property values.
 LC6 Streetscape Rank the options according to their potential to provide good architecture and urban design.
 Consider factors such as: Whether the location will easily allow for a surface exit design that complements the existing community context; Whether the location provides the opportunity for a surface exit design that may serve as an architectural centerpiece for the local community; Whether the location provides the opportunity to improve awareness of local heritage landmarks and public art; The possibility to integrate with existing and possible new buildings.
 LC7 Mobility Rank the options according to their ability to have a generally positive impact on mobility.
-Consider factors such as: Ability to improve the pedestrian experience; If desirable, the ability to serve as a transit customer pickup; If desirable, the ability to facilitate improved cycling amenities such as bike racks and secure storage
+Consider factors such as:

 lockers.

 LC8 Traffic Rank the options according to their potential impact on local traffic and/or street parking.

 LC9 Vegetation Rank the options according to their ability to have a generally positive impact on local vegetation.
 Consider factors such as: Mitigation of damage to vegetation during construction; Retention of vegetation of exceptional quality such as mature trees; Replanting opportunities near surface exit location.

 Total score:

-Comparative Ra nk: (highest is best)
+Comparative Ra ank: (highest is best)